emschuch/emschuch.github.io/_posts/2015-8-21-Web-App-and-NLP.md

 title: Making a Web App for Candidential Tweets
 ---

-This week I used some natural language processing techniques and built a web app for exploring the tweets of the U.S. presidential candidates, as I like to call them, candidential tweets.
+This week I used some natural language processing techniques and built a web app for exploring the tweets of the U.S. presidential candidates, or, as I call them, candidential tweets.

 There are currently over 700 people who have [officially filed with the FEC](http://www.fec.gov/press/resources/2016presidential_form2dt.shtml) to run for president of the United States.
-I focused on 22 candidates - 17 Republicans, 4 Democrats, and 1 from the Green Party - and pulled their most recent tweets into Python using the twitter API and the Tweepy Python package.
+I focused on 22 candidates -- 17 Republicans, 4 Democrats, and 1 from the Green Party -- and pulled their most recent tweets into Python using the twitter API and the Tweepy Python package.
 I first looked at some basic statistics; who has the most retweets?
 Who has the most favorites?

 ![png](../img/tweets1a.png)